John Vernou Bouvier Jr.

 John Vernou Bouvier Jr. (August 12, 1866 – January 15, 1948) was an American Wall Street lawyer and stockbroker who was a patriarch of the Bouvier family.
-He was the father of John Vernou Bouvier III as well as the paternal grandfather of First Lady Jacqueline Kennedy Onassis and socialites Princess Lee Radziwill and Edith Bouvier Beale.
+He was the father of John Vernou Bouvier III as well as the paternal grandfather of First Lady Jacqueline Kennedy Onassis, her younger sister Princess Lee Radziwill and the maternal grandfather of Edith Bouvier Beale.

 Early life

 Bouvier was born on August 12, 1866, in Torresdale, Philadelphia, Pennsylvania.
 He was the son of Captain John Vernou Bouvier (1843–1926) and Caroline Maslin (née Ewing) Bouvier (1844–1929).
 His father was a U.S. Civil War veteran who served as aide-de-camp on the staff of General Marsena R. Patrick and was one of the earliest members of the New York Stock Exchange.

 Bouvier's grandparents were Louise Clifford (née Vernou) Bouvier (1811–1872), of Philadelphia, the second wife of Michel Charles Bouvier (1792–1874), a French cabinetmaker from Pont-Saint-Esprit in southern France who immigrated to Philadelphia in 1815 after having served in the Napoleonic Wars.
 In addition to crafting fine furniture, Bouvier had a business distributing firewood which led to his acquisition of nearly 800,000 acres of forest, some of which turned out to contain large reserves of coal.
 Michel further grew his fortune in real estate speculation.
 John's father and uncles, Eustes and Michel Charles Bouvier Jr., distinguished themselves in the world of finance on Wall Street.
 As the only remaining male Bouvier heir, John Jr. inherited the Bouvier fortune from his father and uncles.

 His early education was from private tutors in the United States and in France, then he attended the Columbia Grammar & Preparatory School in New York City.
 He graduated with an A.B. degree from Columbia University in 1886 as the president of his class.
 At Columbia he became a member of the Gamma Beta chapter of Delta Kappa Epsilon fraternity.

 The following year, he received an A.M. degree from the Columbia Graduate School of Arts and Sciences, followed by an LL.B. degree from the Columbia Law School in 1889.